rgambord/c99-doc/doc/sections/7/24/3/9/index.rst

 .. _9899_7.24.3.9p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.3.9p2>`

-:ref:`2 <9899_7.24.3.9p2>` The putwchar function is equivalent to putwc with the second argument stdout.
+The putwchar function is equivalent to putwc with the second argument stdout.

 .. rubric:: Returns

 .. _9899_7.24.3.9p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.3.9p3>`

-:ref:`3 <9899_7.24.3.9p3>` The putwchar function returns the character written, or WEOF.
+The putwchar function returns the character written, or WEOF.